 Rainforest Cafe.
 Rainforest Cafe CLOSED June 2018 to make way for the now scrapped Disney hotel project in Downtown Disney.
 If you happen to have one near you, you’ll want to read our detailed review of Rainforest Cafe here.

-- Ralph Brennan’s Jazz Kitchen.
-Ralph Brennan’s Jazz Kitchen is Louisiana fresh paired with southern hospitality.
-Beautiful dining areas, fun atmosphere.
-Read our detailed review of Ralph Brennan’s Jazz Kitchen here.
+- Jazz Kitchen Coastal Grill and Patio.
+Jazz Kitchen is Louisiana fresh paired with southern hospitality.
+It’s currently getting a remodel so new pics will be coming.
+Read our detailed review of Jazz Kitchen here.

 - Splitsville Luxury Lanes.
 Yup!
 You can eat and bowl at Splitsville Luxury Lanes, and we’re not just talking basic bowling or basic food.
 Read our detailed review of Splitsville Luxury Lanes here.